cloudposse/terraform-aws-components/modules/spacelift/README.md

 ### Triggering with GitHub Comments (Preferred)

 Atmos support for `atmos describe affected` made it possible to greatly improve Spacelift's triggering workflow.
-Now we can add a GitHub Action to collect all affected components for a given Pull Request and add a GitHub comment to the given PR with a formatted list of each.
+Now we can add a GitHub Action to collect all affected components for a given Pull Request and add a GitHub comment to the given PR with a formatted list of the affected stacks.
 Then Spacelift can watch for a GitHub comment event, and then trigger stacks based on that comment.

 ```mermaid
 ---